-- 1. Financial Health: To achieve 'Good' financial performance in 2021/22 and maintain this in 2021/22 as defined by the ESFA financial health scoring.
+- Financial Health: To achieve 'Good' financial performance in 2022/23 and maintain this in 2023/24 as defined by the ESFA financial health scoring.
 To be monitored and measured via the monthly management accounts.
-Achieved 'Good' rating from ESFA in 2021/22, target 2022/23 rating is 'Good'. - 2.
-Financial Operating Position: To achieve a sector target EBITDA surplus in 2020/21 of 5% and budget to maintain this for 2021/22 onwards, as calculated by the ESFA methodology.
+Achieved 'Good' rating from ESFA in 2022/23, the approved budget for 2023/24 is 'Requires Improvement' however the targeted position following increased funding and efficiencies is a rating of 'Good'. - 2.
+Financial Operating Position: To achieve a sector target EBITDA surplus in 2022/23 of 5% and budget to maintain this going forward, as calculated by the ESFA methodology.
 To be monitored and measured via the monthly management accounts.
-Achieved 7% in 2021/22, target is 6% in 2022/23. - 3.
+Achieved 6% in 2022/23, however this target will be challenging to sustain in the short term. - 3.
 Income generation: Maintain strong commercial income (non-Agency funding) to offset reductions in ESFA funding.
 To be monitored and measured via the monthly management accounts.
-Post-Covid the College has not pursued the Events business, the focus has been on core provision with growth achieved in apprenticeship income and expansion of the offer for adult learning.
+Post-Covid the College has not pursued the Events business, the focus has been on core provision with growth achieved in apprenticeship income, funded projects e.g. Skills Development Fund, and expansion of the offer for adult learning.